 When you are standing in the center of Uwharrie National Forest at the heart of North Carolina, it is hard to imagine that you are standing on the oldest mountain range in North America.
 At about 1,000 feet in elevation, the Uwharrie Mountains are hardly as towering as the Rockies or the Appalachians, but geologists think that they were once massive volcanic beasts rising to 20,000 feet.

 Today, it is the lush forests of pine and hardwood that give Uwharrie National Forest its real drawing power.
-A collection of small lakes combined with the Uwharrie River makes this place a prime destination for anglers.
+A collection of small lakes combined with the Uwharrie River make this place a prime destination

-The Uwaharrie National Forest is also a pristine place to camp, largely because it has remained a tent-only camping area for some time in an effort to limit the impact on the environment.
+The Uwharrie National Forest is a pristine place to camp, largely because it has remained a tent-only camping area for some time in an effort to limit the impact on the environment.

 GEORGIA: Cloudland Canyon State Park

-Nestled in the hills of Georgia is an adventure lover’s paradise: a brilliantly colored landscape that offers access to hiking, mountain biking, disc golf, fishing and horseback riding all inside of a relatively small 3,500-acre area.
+Nestled in the hills of Georgia is an adventure lover’s paradise—a brilliantly colored landscape that offers access to hiking, mountain biking, disc golf, fishing and horseback riding all inside a relatively small 3,500-acre area.